DavidWhittingham/arcpyext/README.rst

 -------------------
 The *publishing* modules provides features for publishing map, image and geo-processing services.
 This currently includes functionality for creating and/or editing Service Definition Drafts for each service type.

-Classes:
-The following classes are provided in order to edit most of the common Service Definition Draft settings.
+The following classes are provided in order to edit most of the common Service Definition Draft settings:
  - arcpyext.publishing.MapSDDraft
  - arcpyext.publishing.ImageSDDraft
  - arcpyext.publishing.GPSDDraft